darshjasani/Fraud-Detection/README.md

 The results section provides a comprehensive analysis of the model performance, highlighting the impact of threshold adjustments on recall and F1 score.
 Detailed plots and tables are included to visualize the findings.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) before making any changes.